kedro-org/kedro/docs/source/get_started/install.md

 kedro info
 ```

-You should see an ASCII art graphic and the Kedro version number: for example,
+You should see an ASCII art graphic and the Kedro version number.
+For example:

 ![](../meta/images/kedro_graphic.png)